peteroupc/html3dutil/tutorials/shapes.md

     // Use the transform to double the mesh's size mesh = mesh.transform(matrix);

+### Texture Coordinates <a id=Texture_Coordinates></a>

+If the mesh has a texture associated with it, you must specify texture coordinates for each vertex in the mesh.
+A texture coordinate is a set of two numbers, called U and V, that map to a specific point in the texture.
+Each texture coordinate ranges from 0 to 1.
+U coordinates start at the left of the texture (0) and increase to the right (1), and V coordinates start at the bottom of the texture (0) and increase to the top (1).

+For example, texture coordinates (0, 1) indicate the top left corner of the texture, and texture coordinates (0.5, 0.5) indicate the center of the texture.

 ### Normals <a id=Normals></a>

 For lighting and shading to work correctly, you must specify normals for all the